-- Disaster Assistance Available from FEMA: FEMA website that outlines the full range of assistance programs available to help disaster victims including housing and other key services.
+- Disaster Assistance Available from FEMA: FEMA webpage that outlines grants and assistance programs available to help disaster victims including housing and other key services.

 - FEMA Assistance Beyond Housing: FEMA webpage describes additional services that may be available such as crisis counseling, disaster unemployment assistance, legal services, and special tax considerations and may be particularly useful in assisting those who must occupy interim housing.